-TexasDebtRelief.org assists individuals and families in debt by providing convenient referrals and connections to debt relief companies nationwide.
-These companies specialize in specific debt relief categories, including debt management through credit counseling agencies, debt consolidation, debt negotiation, debt settlement and debt mediation.
+TexasDebtRelief.org assists individuals and families in debt by serving as a locator service for BBB accredited companies.
+These providers specialize in specific debt relief categories, including debt management through credit counseling agencies, debt consolidation, debt negotiation, debt settlement and debt mediation.

 While no one debt relief solution is right for everyone, Texas Debt Relief takes a moment to understand each person's unique debt situation before providing, upon the visitor's request, referrals to available debt relief options.